gabiborges1/projetos/SOFTWARE_ENGINEER_PATTERNS.md

 ### How to manage/plan tasks _gitflowly_?

+In this plan, each task/series of tasks has its respective branch in a given repository.
+The task will be classified as a _feature_/_hotfix_/_release_ branch depending on what it is about.

+Then, the task life cycle will be a branch life cycle.
+Its management will follow the gitflow.
+- Merged branches are _Done_ tasks
+- Open issues without branches are _ToDo_ tasks
+- Active branches are _Doing_ tasks

 ### Best practices to high quality code

 - **Practice test driven develop**: code should have unit testing with at least 50% overall code coverage.